Setting Up Verkada Helix

 Notes:

-• Event types within the same organization must have unique names.
+• Event Types within the same organization must have unique names.

-• If 2 unique event types share the same attribute, the attributes' data type must match.
+• If 2 unique Event Types share the same attribute, the attributes' data type must match.

 • The maximum number of characters per field is 20.

-• The maximum number of attributes per event type is 10.
+• The maximum number of attributes per Event Type is 10.

-• The maximum number of custom event types per organization is 10.
+• The maximum number of custom Event Types per organization is 10.

-Step 3: Create Events
+Step 3: Generating Helix Events

 To successfully post an event, users will need to input the following information: